 Plant Molecular Biology

-My research focuses on the response of plants to environmental stress at the molecular and biochemical levels, and utilizes both crop and model plant species.
-Most of my research has centered on abiotic stresses such as exposure to foreign compounds (chemicals, herbicides, safeners) or unfavorable temperatures (heat or chilling).
-The objective of this research is to determine the fundamental mechanisms that limit the plant's ability to withstand stress, and devise strategies to overcome periods of stress.
-Many of my projects rely on the use of the model plant species, Arabidopsis thaliana, due to the many research tools and bioinformatic databases available for use with that plant.
-Most of all, I enjoy research projects that address problems relevant to agriculture.
+My research focuses on the response of plants to environmental stress at the molecular, biochemical, and physiological levels, utilizing both crop and model plant species.
+Most of my research centers on non-biological stresses such as exposure to foreign compounds, or unfavorable temperatures (heat or chilling).
+The objective is to identify the basic mechanisms that limit a plant’s ability to withstand stress, and to devise strategies to overcome periods of stress.
+Many of my projects rely on the use of the model plant species, Arabidopsis thaliana, due to the many research tools and bioinformatics databases available for use with that species.
+I also use cotton, perhaps the most important and abundant fiber crop in the world.
+Most of all, I enjoy research projects that involve Grinnell students, and which address problems relevant to agriculture.

 B.S.
 Biology 1998, Calvin College